Ramadan Month in Cairo, Egypt

 Ramadan

 One of the Egyptian traditions is to hang colourful lanterns specifically made to celebrate the month of Ramadan.
-Lanterns are also a common gift to give to children during Ramadan.
+Lanterns are also a joint gift to give to children during Ramadan.
 Houses and streets get covered with Ramadan-themed drapes and table covers.

 Ramadan food